-Omaima’s Early Life And Move To The United States
+Omaima Nelson’s Early Life And Move To The United States

 Omaima Nelson was born in Egypt in 1968 and grew up in Cairo.
-As a child, she was subjected to abuse and female genital mutilation.
+As a child, Nelson would claim, she was subjected to abuse and female genital mutilation.

-Bill used to be a pilot, but in 1984 he was convicted for smuggling marijuana and after serving four years in a federal penitentiary, he was released on parole and got a job at a company called Cannon Mortgage.
+Bill used to be a pilot, but in 1984, he was convicted of smuggling marijuana.
+After serving a four-year prison sentence in a federal prison, he was released on parole and got a job at a mortgage company.

 But the dramatic evening didn’t end there.